clareaulab/clareau-lab-website-old/outreach/index.md

 ## Are you an undergraduate looking for a summer research experience?

-Our lab participates in the [MSKCC Computational Biology Summer Program](https://www.mskcc.org/education-training/summer-scientific-undergraduate-programs/computational-biology-summer-program-cbsp) to host undergraduate students in our research group during the summer.
+We participate in the [MSKCC Computational Biology Summer Program](https://www.mskcc.org/education-training/summer-scientific-undergraduate-programs/computational-biology-summer-program-cbsp) to host undergraduate students in our research group during the summer.
 As part of this program, you will meet with Caleb weekly to develop and execute an independent project.

 ## Are you looking for full-time employment as a post-bac?